xatrilu/DesarrolloVJ/index.md

 Using as a base the game *The Little Explorer* from one of our classmates (https://github.com/Windfog-Studios/The-Little-Explorer), we have added the following UI elements in order to make the game more enjoyable an easy to play:

 - An intro menu, with the buttons for the options of “Play”, “Continue”, “Settings”, “Credits” and “Exit”.
-- A game HUD that shows the amount of lives that the player has, the amount of coins that he has colected, a timer and the player score.
+- A game HUD that shows the amount of lives that the player has, and the player score.
-- An in-game menu the player to adjust the volume, resume the game or go back to main menu.
+- An in-game menu in which the player can either resume the game or go back to main menu.

 # Team Members
 <img>